 Bachelor of Arts (Hons.)
 (Women’s Studies) (Trent University), LL.B.
 (Queen’s University), LL.M. (requirements met, degree waived) (Harvard Law School), S.J.D.
 (Harvard Law School)

 Claire Houston joined Western Law in 2018.
 Her primary research interests include family law, children’s law, feminist legal theory, and criminal law, with a particular focus on state regulation of the family.

-“Crossover Cases of High-Conflict Families Involving Child Protection Services: Ontario Research Findings and Suggestions for Good Practices” (2017) 55 Fam.
+Claire Houston, Nicholas Bala & Michael Saini, “Crossover Cases of High-Conflict Families Involving Child Protection Services: Ontario Research Findings and Suggestions for Good Practices” (2017) 55 Fam.
 Ct.
-Rev. 362 (with Nicholas Bala & Michael Saini).
+Rev. 362.

 Claire Houston & Nicholas Bala, Article 12 of the Convention on the Rights of the Child and Children’s Participatory Rights in Canada (Department of Justice, 2015).